freckle/freckle-certificates/README.md

 ## Print Single Certificate Functionality

-The "Print Single Certificate" functionality adds an "onClick" handler to the "Print" button of each certificate.
+The "Print Single Certificate" functionality adds an `onClick` handler to the "Print" button of each certificate.

 The handler hides all other certificates using `display: none` (via the